bondress/alx-low_level_programming/0x0F-function_pointers/README.md

 	- You have to use atoi to convert arguments to int
 	- You are not allowed to use any kind of loop
 	- You are allowed to use a maximum of 3 if statements

+**Task 4: 100-main_opcodes.c**
+Write a program that prints the opcodes of its own main function.